-Muscle memory does what it says on the tin, but for real muscle to form, you need to be maintaining them regularly and not just stopping and starting when you feel like.
+Muscle memory does what it says on the tin, but for real muscle to form, you need to maintain them regularly and not just stop and start when you feel like it.

 In later years, muscle memory does actually stop building so much too.
-It’s wise to get the training in before you’re too old to see the benefits.
+So it’s wise to get the training in before you’re too old to see the benefits.
 Now is as good a time as any!
 Make the most of your youth and get those nuclei early!

 As with anything in your fitness, your muscle memory and what it is or does still relies entirely on your diet.
-What you eat and how much of it still has a tremendous effect on your muscle mass.
-That goes for when you're not training too.
+What you eat and how much of it still greatly affects your muscle mass.
+That goes for when you’re not training too.

-Let's put this into context.
-If you're weight training trying to build muscle, you need the right macros and micros as well as the right calorie surplus.
-You use the extra calories for building mass, and the right macro balance to get that done.
+Let’s put this into context.
+If you’re weight training trying to build muscle, you need the right macros and micros as well as the right calorie surplus.
+So you use the extra calories for building mass and the right macro balance to get that done.

-That's right.
-Even if you're not training anymore, your exercise levels still affect how you can get back to where you were.
-Don't get too comfortable with this relaxed lifestyle!
+That’s right.
+Even if you’re not training anymore, your exercise levels still affect how you can get back to where you were.
+So don’t get too comfortable with this relaxed lifestyle!

-If you become totally inactive for a decade, for example, muscle memory won't do too much for you.
-If you still exercise regularly, your body will make the most of it.
+For example, muscle memory won’t do too much for you if you become totally inactive for a decade.
+However, if you still exercise regularly, your body will make the most of it.
 That is the basis.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.